 Concentration Risk.
 We evaluate by gross real estate investment our concentration risk in terms of asset mix, real estate investment mix, operator mix and geographic mix.
 Concentration risk is valuable to understand what portion of our real estate investments could be at risk if certain sectors were to experience downturns.
 Asset mix measures the portion of our real estate investments that are real property or mortgage loans.
-Investment mix measures the portion of our real estate to our various property types.
+Investment mix measures the portion of our investments that relate to our various property types.
 Operator mix measures the portion of our real estate investments that relate to our top five operators.
-Geographic mix measures the portion of our real estate investment that relate to our top five operators.
-Geographic mix measures the portion of our real estate investment that relate to our top five operators.
-Geographic mix measures the portion of our real estate investment that relate to our top five operators.
-Geographic mix measures the portion of our real estate investment that relate to our top five operators.
-Geographic mix measures the portion of our real estate investment that relate to our top five operators.
-Geographic mix measures the portion of our real estate investment that relate to our top five operators.
+Geographic mix measures the portion of our real estate investment that relate to our top five states.